 Working from an extended brief, we produced much of the creative work off-site at our base in West London.
 Relying on the creative skills of our experienced team, we successfully produced an effective signage package.

-Prior to installation, we carried out a careful site survey with precise measurements to ensure that the presentation and the power feeds were perfectly placed, as this was a difficult building to sign.
+This was a difficult building to sign so, prior to installation, we carried out a careful site survey with precise measurements.
+We needed to ensure that the presentation and the power feeds were perfectly placed.

-The main Tante Marie signs are constructed from built-up, de-scaled, stainless steel, with powder coating applied to achieve the desired colour and increase long-term weather resistance and durability.
+The main Tante Marie signs are constructed from built-up, de-scaled, stainless steel, with powder coating applied to achieve the desired colour.
+The coating also increases long-term weather resistance and durability.
 The face of each of the letters is a coloured acrylic, bonded directly to the letter shapes, with internal LED modules to illuminate the lettering without shadows.
 We also provided window graphics at street level.